degenrocket/spasm.js/README.md

 // it's not SpasmEventV2 yet.
 const spasmEventV2 = toBeSpasmEventV2(event)

+// Convert each event of an array of events to SpasmEventV2 only
+// if event is not SpasmEventV2 yet. const spasmEventsV2 = toBeSpasmEventsV2(events)

 // Note: you must use convertToSpasm() at least one time
 // upon receiving an event, because by default it will
 // verify all the signatures and sanitize nested strings.